fahrulalwan/gerakan-31-agustus-2025/README.md

-# Gerakan 31 Agustus 2025 🇮🇩🌑
+# 17+8: Tuntutan Rakyat 🇮🇩🌑

-Gerakan 31 Agustus 2025 is a community-driven platform designed to provide a reliable source of information and tools during times of civil unrest in Indonesia.
+17+8: Tuntutan Rakyat is a community-driven platform designed to provide a reliable source of information and tools during times of civil unrest in Indonesia.
 Our mission is to combat misinformation and empower citizens by creating a centralized, verifiable platform for news and protest resources.

-The name "Gerakan 31 Agustus 2025" is a sub-movement of #IndonesiaGelap, a powerful reference to the ongoing demonstrations and the need for transparency and truth.
+The name "17+8: Tuntutan Rakyat" is a sub-movement of #IndonesiaGelap, a powerful reference to the ongoing demonstrations and the need for transparency and truth.

 ## Features